Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Implementation of time evolution under the spin chain Hamiltonian

 \subsection{The first-order Trotterization for the Dimer Hamiltonian}

 The Dimer Hamiltonian $H_{\mathrm{Dimer}}$ has additional terms in addition to the Heisenberg XXX spin chain Hamiltonian $H_{\mathrm{iso}}$ as shown in Eq.~\eqref{eq:hamiltonian}.
 The additional terms have coefficient $J_2$.
 The $J_2$ terms have interaction with the next nearest neighbor sites.
+Hence, the Dimer Hamiltonian has the interaction with the nearest neighbor and the next nearest neighbor sites.
 This is the main challenge to make a quantum circuit for the time evolution of the Hamiltonian on quantum computers having limited connectivity between qubits such as in superconducting quantum computers.